 1970 Congress enacts Title X of the Public Health Services Act, providing support and funding for family planning services and educational programs, and for biomedical and behavioral research in reproduction and contraceptive development.

 1971 Planned Parenthood of Essex County renders service to 6,831 women, whose total medical visits number 11,237.
 Volunteer hours contributed are: clerical 165; R.N.
 140; receptionist 454; and doctor's assistants 289 numbering 1,048 in all.

-Marian K. Chubb Center at 15 William Street in Newark dedicated a Annual Meeting.
+Marian K. Chubb Center at 15 William Street in Newark dedicated at the Annual Meeting.

 1972 In Eisenstadt v.
 Baird, the U.S. Supreme Court strikes down a Massachusetts statute that bars the distribution of contraceptives to unmarried people.